grandadmiral-thrawn/metQC/_posts/2015-02-18-cumulative-precipitation-on-uplmet.markdown

 * [UPLMET 2013 - 2014](#upl2013)

 This is the more recent data we have processed.
+It appears that the system finally gets more normal around this time!

 * [CENMET 2010 - 2011](#cen2010)